 - Praise Team: Students in tenth-twelfth grades may audition for Praise Team.
 Students rehearse and prepare to lead worship at weekly school chapels, worship services, and concerts through the study of the Bible, music, and literature about praise and worship.
-For more information about the Praise Team, please contact Matt Curtis at email@example.com.
+For more information about the Praise Team, please contact Wes Davos at firstname.lastname@example.org.

 - Little Prince Players: Little Prince Players is the Lower School drama club which is offered on Thursdays after school for 4th and 5th grade students.
 During the fall students are introduced to the fundamentals of drama while preparing for the drama portion of the Lower School musical.
 In the spring session, participants continue to develop their music and drama skills through rehearsals for the Little Prince Players spring production.
 For more information about Little Prince Players, please contact Sharon Carter at email@example.com.